 The Minnesota Department of Human Services provides services for more than one million Minnesotans in 87 counties and 11 tribes.

 Program HH pays for all medication associated with treating HIV and conditions that can be associated with HIV.
 However, you may have other health conditions requiring medication.
-Program HH does not cover every medication that your doctor may prescribe.
+Program HH does not cover every medication your doctor may prescribe.

 You can easily check whether a medication is covered by checking the ADAP Drug Formulary or by calling Program HH Customer Care at 651-431-2398.